digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/colour-models/index.md

         Something important to note about RGB is that the actual implementation, how each colour gets reproduced on a screen, is up to the maker of the screen.
 No two types of screens will reproduce the same RGB value in the same way.
 A certain shade of green on one screen will be slightly different on another.
 This is pretty noticeable when creating a series of slides on a laptop and then going and playing them through a projector.

-        We visualize the colour space of RGB as a cube.
+        We can visualize the colour space of RGB as a cube.
 Each corner of the cube has each colour at full strength or zero strength, with colours inside the cube having values in between.
 Visualizing the RBG cube highlights that it is fairly unintuitive way to think about colour.
 Trying to adjust colours in  RGB for a desired affect is not a straightforward process.

         .